construction calculator

 When to use it

-• Checking if a quoted heat pump size is sufficient for your pool and heating window.
+• Checking whether a proposed pool heat pump size from a contractor is in the right ballpark for your pool volume and desired warm‑up time.

 Tips & cautions